By

 Opioid Withdrawal Timeline: Day by Day

 Those experiencing opioid withdrawal can be left with questions about what the process is like and if it is dangerous.
 If you live in Augusta, Sanford, or surrounding Maine communities, knowing what to expect during withdrawal provides reassurance during one of the most challenging phases of treatment.
-While withdrawal symptoms can feel overwhelming, they are manageable with proper medical support and rarely life threatening.
+While withdrawal symptoms can feel overwhelming, they are very uncomfortable but generally not life threatening on their own, and they are far more manageable with proper medical support (MedlinePlus).

 Understanding the opioid withdrawal timeline can help you prepare for recovery from opioid use disorder.
 ENSO Recovery is with you or your loved one every step of the way.
-From early detox to treating withdrawal symptoms, the clinical team in Maine tailors a plan to fit every patient.
+When medically supervised withdrawal is needed, the clinical team in Maine helps coordinate a referral to detox, then provides outpatient medication-assisted treatment and ongoing care once you are stabilized.

 What Is Opioid Withdrawal?